-Currently in YG Ystalyfera the Key Stage 3 curriculum is delivered through the medium of Welsh.
+Currently in Ysgol Gymraeg Ystalyfera – Bro Dur the Key Stage 3 curriculum is delivered through the medium of Welsh.
 At Key Stage 4 the main language of teaching and learning in all subjects is Welsh, with the exception of Science.
 This department caters for separate English/Welsh-medium teaching groups at both Y10 and Y 11.
 At key Stage 5 the main language of teaching and learning in all subjects is Welsh, with the exception of Science, Psychology and Computing.

 The Welsh Government’s target of 84% of learners entered for GCSE Welsh (first language) and entered for at least 2 further Level 2 qualifications through the medium of Welsh by 2015 is already being met.
 The percentage of learners entered for GCSE Welsh [first language] and also entered for at least five further Level 1/2 qualifications through the medium of Welsh is at least 99% and exceeds the Welsh Government’s targets of 62% by 2015 and 68% by 2020